What is AWS Lambda?

 AWS handles the trouble of spinning up the execution environment when the function is triggered (a HTTP request in our case), executes the code, and terminates it right away.
 Or does it?

-Let me show you how our code made me realise I was wrong about Lambda, and how you can capitalise on my mistake to make your code run more efficiently in Lambda and save you a few bucks in the process!
+Let me show you how our code made me realize I was wrong about Lambda, and how you can capitalize on my mistake to make your code run more efficiently in Lambda and save you a few bucks in the process!

 Our Lambda function code had a clear purpose.
 It would verify a specific Amazon S3 bucket for the existence of two objects, where each key (“name”) had to match one of the two prefixes we were looking for.
 Below is a reduced and simplified version of our Python code: